 The spectral signatures of vegetation grown in contaminated soils have been investigated in order to understand the role of reflected radiation of the VIS–NIR–SWIR range in detecting plant stress due to soil contamination.
 Bammel and Birnie [114] studied the possibility of using sagebrush spectral response to explore hydrocarbons.
 They concluded that the blue shift of the RE is the most efficient representative of hydrocarbon-induced stress in sagebrush.
 Van der Meer et al. [8] proved that the presence of gas seeps and hydrocarbons also has effects on surface mineralogy and causes increasing spectral responses in the VIS–NIR–SWIR range in anomalous vegetation.
 The hydrocarbons influence the vegetation root structure and capabilities and hence the spectral features.
 Smith et al. [115] showed that vegetation grown in soil with high natural gas had increased reflectance in the VIS and decreased reflectance in the NIR–SWIR due to O2 shortage.
 Noomen et al. [7] proved that ethane (contains up to 10% of natural gas) affects the reflectance in the chlorophyll and water absorption ranges as well as the RE shape and position.
 Displacement of soil O2 by nitrogen, natural gas, argon and waterlogging was introduced as a reason for these alterations [7].
 Souza Filho et al. [116] investigated eucalyptus grown in non-contaminated and contaminated soils with hydrocarbons.
 They showed that more polluted soils caused higher vegetation reflectance in the VIS and SWIR and lower reflectance in the NIR wavelengths, compared to plants grown outside the contaminated area.
 Sanches et al. [9] also showed a significant change in reflectance, particularly in the VIS and infrared (leaf and canopy spectra, respectively), in brachiaria plants contaminated with diesel and gasoline.
 It is clear that the spectral detection of hydrocarbons depends on the level of contaminant and the stage of exposure to a contaminant [9], [117].
 The results of studies on the effects of heavy metals on plants’ spectral responses were dissimilar in some cases, as the effects depend on the region and type of plant [118], [119].
 Kooistra et al. [120]observed that Pb, Zn, cadmium (Cd), nickel (Ni) and copper (Cu) concentrations in river floodplain soils hold reasonable relationships with the reflectance spectra of grass.
 In the study of Clevers et al. [121], the maximum FD of grassland spectral features in the RE resulted in a significant, negative correlation with the heavy metal contents in the soil.
 They stated metals bring lower chlorophyll concentrations; thus, a higher red reflectance is expected.
 Li et al. [122] used the reflectance spectra of rice plants for successful estimation of soil As contents via their relationship with chlorophyll contents of canopy.
 Plants growing in heavy metal-polluted areas show a water content drop, chlorophyll hydrolysis rise and cellular structure damage.
 These variations affect the reflectance spectra of vegetation leaves and canopies, thereby offering a basis for indirectly predicting soil heavy metal concentrations [50].

-Based on the previous results, the primary effect of Cd –induced stress on rice relates to changes in color and morphology and a corresponding reduction in chlorophyll and LAI [123], [124].
+Based on the previous results, the primary effect of Cd induced stress on rice relates to changes in color and morphology and a corresponding reduction in chlorophyll and LAI [123], [124].
 The change of these symptoms in plants can be detected by remote sensing directly [125].
 Thus, the shifts in the vegetation spectra of plants under Cd stress occur in the near-infrared part of the spectrum [120].
 Therefore, five VIs based on the red edge wavelength were selected for this study: the red-edge chlorophyll index (CIRE), the red edge position (REP), the MERIS terrestrial chlorophyll index (MTCI), and two normalized red edge differences (NDRE1, NDRE2).